charlesm93/charlesm93.github.io/_pages/bio.md

 [exoplanet group](http://exoplanets.astro.yale.edu/), under the supervision of professor [Debra Fischer](http://exoplanets.astro.yale.edu/people/dfischer.php) and Dr. [Ji Wang](https://www.asc.ohio-state.edu/wang.12220/).
-My undergraduate thesis was on close-in giant planets and how they increase the stellar magnetic activity of their host stars.
+My undergraduate thesis was on close-in giant planets and how they effect the stellar magnetic activity of their host stars.
 I also did related work on measuring stellar rotation periods and estimating the age of stars.
 These research projects were all coding and data intensive, and exposed me to many statistical problems.
+Challenges included properly characterizing uncertainty, and identifying false-positive signals.

 Of particular concern to me was properly characterizing uncertainy, and decoupling signal and noise.